OctoMind-dev/.github/profile/README.md

 1. **thinking about what tests you need to write** >>> It goes through your app, checks what tests would make sense and auto-generates them.
 If it sees cookie or required login test, it autogenerates them and populates them as dependency for other tests.

-2. **writing tests** >>> Beyond fully auto-generated test created by the "AI discovery" ru, the AI agent generates test steps automatically based on a prompt when adding a new test.
+2. **writing tests** >>> Beyond fully auto-generated test created by the "AI discovery" run at the set-up of your test suite, the AI agent generates test steps automatically based on a prompt when adding a new test.
 In case you prefer a non-AI routine, we have a test recorder as an option for adding new tests.

 3. **figuring out what is broken** >>> We'll show you what test step is not working.
 In test results we'll pinpoint the bug.